+I. Control:

-1. Control: While fleet outsourcing provides dedicated drivers and trucks to shippers, and a far greater level of control than using a for-hire common carrier, there is still less control for the shipper as compared to running a private fleet.
+While fleet outsourcing provides dedicated drivers and trucks to shippers, and a far greater level of control than using a for-hire common carrier, there is still less control for the shipper as compared to running a private fleet.
 Shippers need to determine what level of control is needed, and whether fleet outsourcing can meet that standard.

-- 2. Fleet Provider Management Fees: Fleet outsourcing providers will charge a fee for their services which do not exist in the cost model for private fleet operators.
+2. Fleet Provider Management Fees:

+Fleet outsourcing providers will charge a fee for their services which do not exist in the cost model for private fleet operators.
 On a direct cost basis for items such as labour, fuel, equipment, and maintenance, there will be some benefits gained by fleet outsourcing, but these could be cancelled out by the profit margin charged by the fleet outsourcing provider.
-Ultimately, firms need to gain visibility into their current "Total Cost of Ownership" before comparing to the costs of an outsourced dedicated fleet provider. - 3.
-Implementation Risk: Divesting a private fleet of trucks and shifting the employment of drivers to an outsourced provider requires management time and attention to ensure a successful implementation.
-Companies should assess the outsourced providers resources, experience, and track record of successfully managing similar fleet management implementations. - 4.
-Outsourced Service Provider Risk: Selecting the right partner also carries risk.
-As private fleet operators assess their choices of outsourced fleet service providers, they should ask questions and evaluate competitors around the following areas: - Are they a well-established, financially viable company? - Can they demonstrate leading-edge recruiting, retention, training, and safety processes and procedures to ensure you have best-in-class drivers and a safe fleet? - Do they use company drivers, owner-operators, or both? - Are they well-capitalized, and able to acquire new equipment to meet your fleet requirements now and in the future? - Do they utilize on-board technology, and can they provide metrics and KPIs to help you measure costs, productivity, and customer satisfaction? - If needed, can they provide national service delivery coverage and local facilities and management?
+Ultimately, firms need to gain visibility into their current "Total Cost of Ownership" before comparing to the costs of an outsourced dedicated fleet provider.

+3. Implementation Risk:

+Divesting a private fleet of trucks and shifting the employment of drivers to an outsourced provider requires management time and attention to ensure a successful implementation.
+Companies should assess the outsourced providers resources, experience, and track record of successfully managing similar fleet management implementations.

+4. Outsourced Service Provider Risk:

+Selecting the right partner also carries risk.
+As private fleet operators assess their choices of outsourced fleet service providers, they should ask questions and evaluate competitors around the following areas:

+- Are they a well-established, financially-viable company? - Can they demonstrate leading-edge recruiting, retention, training, and safety processes and procedures to ensure you have best-in-class drivers and a safe fleet? - Do they use company drivers, owner-operators, agency drivers or a mix of all? - Do they use the illegal practice of "Driver Inc."? - Are they well-capitalized, and able to acquire new equipment to meet your fleet requirements now and in the future? - Do they utilize on-board technology, and can they demonstrate how it will help your company to reduce your costs while increasing your customer satisfaction? - If needed, can they provide national service delivery coverage and local facilities and management?

-Next Steps: The Decision-making Process for Private Fleet vs. Fleet Outsourcing
+How To Decide: The Decision-making Framework

-Since there is no "right" answer to the question of whether to insource or outsource your fleet, we recommend that organizations should consider using a decision-making framework consisting of the following steps to fully evaluate their fleet options:
+Since there is no "right" answer to the question of whether to insource or outsource your private fleet, we recommend that organizations consider using a decision-making framework consisting of the following steps to fully evaluate their fleet options: